worships/2021e-localhost-guide/README.md

 This is a fixed version of jetrays guide, with modified web server, no sketchy DLLs, and way better formatting.
 All credit originally goes to him.

 ***FILTERING IS DISABLED, AND SIGNING IS DISABLED!
 THIS IS NOT SECURE!***<br>
-(yeah, aep, i legit say this is unsecure. stop larping bro, i don't get why you got so mad lololol)

 ## Requirements
 - [x32dbg](https://x64dbg.com/#start)